Široki Brijeg: Sport

 Football club NK Široki Brijeg is based in Široki Brijeg.
 Founded in 1948, it plays its home games at the Pecara Stadium, one of only two stadiums in Bosnia and Herzegovina with an UEFA category 3 ranking.
 The stadium can hold 7,000 spectators.

-The city is home to Bosnia and Herzegovina's biggest and most successful basketball club, HKK Široki, with eleven Bosnia and Herzegovina Championship titles and nine Cups of Bosnia and Herzegovina won.
+The city is home to one of Bosnia and Herzegovina's biggestbasketball clubs, HKK Široki, with eleven Bosnia and Herzegovina Championship titles and nine Cups of Bosnia and Herzegovina won.
 It plays their home games at the Pecara Sports Hall, which has a seating capacity of 4,500.

 Demographics

 Cross in downtown, made by Anđelko Mikulić, 2000.